AIRLab-POLIMI/e2/README.md

-Collection of packages for the development of e2, an exhibition robot created by Airlab[http://airwiki.elet.polimi.it/index.php/AIRWiki]
+Collection of packages for the development of e2[http://airlab.elet.polimi.it/index.php/E2GoHome], an exhibition robot created by Airlab the Artificial intelligence Lab of the Politecnico di Milano.
+The stack contains simulation environments for the V-Rep simulator, and the packages for facial analysis, moving in the space , track people and behaviour handling.

 Installation
 ---------------------------------
-To correctly install this packages, you'll need a working installation of ROS (>= hydro) [http://wiki.ros.org/ROS/Installation].
+To correctly install these packages, you'll need a working installation of ROS (>= hydro) [http://wiki.ros.org/ROS/Installation].

-To completely exploit this packages is required
+To completely exploit the stack are required

   * ROS (>=hydro)
   * ros-hydro-navigation
   * ros-hydro-openni-tracker
+  * ros-hydro-pocketshinx
   * ros-actionlib
   * ros-hydro-openni-launch
   * pico2wave (robot voice)